GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/sms-otp.md

 ## Add Twilio library to oxAuth

-Copy the Twilio jar file to the following oxAuth folder inside the Gluu Server chroot: `/opt/gluu/jetty/oxauth/custom/libs`.
-Restart oxAuth to confirm the changes (this is a one-time task): `# service oxauth restart`.
+- Copy the Twilio jar file to the following oxAuth folder inside the Gluu Server chroot: `/opt/gluu/jetty/oxauth/custom/libs`
+- Restart oxAuth to confirm the changes (this is a one-time task): `# service oxauth restart`

 ## Properties

 The custom script has the following properties:

 |	Property	|	Description		| Input value     |
 |-----------------------|-------------------------------|---------------|